rickbergfalk/ready-set-sql/readme.md

-#Learn Some SQL (working title)
+# Ready Set SQL (working title)

-Learn Some SQL is a nodejs webapp providing a platform for learning SQL.
+Ready Set SQL is a nodejs webapp providing a platform for learning SQL.
 In particular PostgreSQL.

 This is the Heroku/Postgres-compatible, non-client-MVC, and simplified version of my previous attempt at this.
 As such, the code probably has lots of artifacts from the learning process and the many rewrites due to me changing my mind and experimenting.
 Take this into consideration if you attempt to explore the inner-workings of this application, or extend it for your own uses.

 ## Project Structure